 Hello friends and supporters of Maya Traditions,

 After two wonderful years of working as Executive Director of Maya Traditions, I have decided to leave the Organization to pursue personal goals.
 I have been honored and humbled by the dedication of our staff and Board, the grace of our artisan partners, and the advocacy of our mission for cultural preservation and gender equality for some of the most marginalized populations in the world.
 The importance of the work that Maya Traditions does cannot be overstated.
-Although leaving Maya Traditions is certainly bittersweet for me, we are excited and energized to welcome our new Executive Director, Montserrat Deu Pons!
-Montserrat, or Montse for short, brings with her over 10 years of nonprofit experience in the region and a proven track record of creating positive impact in indigenous communities.
-Please join us welcoming her to Maya Traditions!

 The Maya Traditions 2017 Annual Report is now live!
 Take a look to read updates on our life-changing programs.
 2017 was a great year for us, and we’re so thankful to all of you for making it possible for our organization to grow and thrive.